department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/2.0-redesign/product/Research/MyVA Research Plan.md

 - Is there any confusion caused by the status update styles in A vs B design?
 - Can people find what they're looking for on the dashboard?
 - Does the placement of the disability rating make sense to users?
-- In the claims and healthcare sections, do users understand what is being displayed?
+- In the claims and health care sections, do users understand what is being displayed?
 Is it enough information?
 - What information is important for them to see first?
 - What information related to health care, claims and applications/benefits do users want to see?
 - Is any information missing on the dashboard?